DarshanaUOP/10-BIT-NUMBER-SUBSTRACTER-PIC16F877A/README.md

-# 10 -IT-NUMBER-SUBSTRACTER
+# 10 -BIT-NUMBER-SUBSTRACTER

+### DESCRIPTION
- 10 bit number substractor for PIC16F877A
+This is a 10 bit number substractor for PIC16F877A